Silhouette of a man jumping over a rock on a hillside

 The Race to Zero

 The Race to Zero is a UN-backed global campaign mobilising non-state actors - companies, cities, regions, financial and educational institutions - to take immediate and robust action.
-The aim?
-To halve global emissions by 2030 and deliver a healthier, fairer zero-carbon world.
+Its aim is to halve global emissions by 2030 and deliver a healthier, fairer zero-carbon world.

 Race to resilience logo